markafitzgerald1/simulate-cribbage-games/README.md

 ## Maybe pre-first version or release goals

+- Improve current best non-simulation-based play strategy:
+  - consider improving default play algorithm to lead from high (> 5) pair (e.g. 9 from T-9-9-6) when low lead not possible (1.2 points better than T lead based on simulations); and
+  - consider preferring responding to low (< 5) lead with non-ten-count cards over ten-count cards.

+## Probably not pre-first version or release goals

 - Add support for time-limited discard simulations and simulation-based discard strategies.
+- Improve play simulation and play simulation based play accuracy:
+  - Factor the minimum possible count value of all remaining opponent cards implied by saying Go into play simulations and play simulation based play.
+- Improve current best non-simulation-based play strategy:
+  - reconsider adding a cheap (most recent card within 1 or 2 avoid) run setup avoidance to default play strategy;
+  - evaluate lead from low pair before lead from highest low card; and
+  - consider dealer respond with higher card of pair adding to 11 in response to pone 10 count lead to set up more 31-2's for self - e.g. dealer play 7 from 7-4 or 8 from 8-3 in response to pone 10 count lead.

-## Probably not pre-first version or release goals
+## Post-first version or release short to medium term goals

+- Improve development speed and quality:
+  - Automate execution and verification of above smoke tests.
 - Improve simulation-based discard and play strategies:
   - Simulate to end of game not end of hand to avoid making positional errors near or in the fourth leg (91-120 points) of play... or horizon effect errors prioritizing moves ending the game in player's favour over possibly superior plays which do not end the play in this hand.
+(Too slow in 2021-02-20 Python implementation - requires one or more of more cacheing, better algorithms and a faster programming language.)
   - Implement simulation-based discard and play where immediate opponent reponse is also simulation-based but based on fewer simluated games; then
   - Implement simulation-based discard and play where multiple subsequent opponent or self play or discard actions are also simulation-based but based on fewer simluated games.
 (Keys to success: tuning of decay factor; determining whether the positional evaluation benefits of low (< 32 for discard, for example) simulation counts outweigh their higher error rate costs.)
-- Improve play simulation and play simulation based play accuracy:
-  - Factor the minimum possible count value of all remaining opponent cards implied by saying Go into play simulations and play simulation based play.
-- Improve development speed and quality:
-  - Automate execution and verification of above smoke tests.
-- Improve current best non-simulation-based play strategy:
-  - reconsider adding a cheap (most recent card within 1 or 2 avoid) run setup avoidance to default play strategy;
-  - evaluate lead from low pair before lead from highest low card;
-  - consider dealer respond with higher card of pair adding to 11 in response to pone 10 count lead to set up more 31-2's for self - e.g. dealer play 7 from 7-4 or 8 from 8-3 in response to pone 10 count lead;
-  - consider improving default play algorithm to lead from high (> 5) pair (e.g. 9 from T-9-9-6) when low lead not possible (1.2 points better than T lead based on simulations); and
-  - consider preferring responding to low (< 5) lead with non-ten-count cards over ten-count cards.

-## Post-first version or release short to medium term goals

 - Further improve current best discard strategy:
   - reconsider not ignoring suit by default and not ignoring suit in simulation-based discard strategy.
 - UI/UX improvements: